-Varnish is also a popular choice, especially if you use a glossy finish that can really bring out the beauty of the wood.
+Varnish is also a popular choice, mainly if you use a glossy finish that can bring out the beauty of the wood.

 Be sure to choose a varnish that matches the type of wood that you are using for your garage door.